WillOram/cyber-incident-management/README.md

 3. How should this first be verified?

-4. Should this be written or verbal at first?
+4. Should this communication be written or verbal in the first instance?

 ## Focusing on key investigative questions